Ciantic/jpas/README.md

 build on limitation that signing and decrypting requires touch on YubiKey.
 This means I can't GPG encrypt whole entry, and parts of the entry must be indexable.

+As a pre-requisite you need to know how to setup and use GPG, otherwise this is not for you.
+Practically this means this tool is inteded for dedicated enthusiasts and not for regular users.

-jpas open and save commands [are also available as bash scripts](./bash-version/) in the `bash-version` directory.
+jpas's open and save commands [are also available as bash scripts](./bash-version/) in the `bash-version` directory.
 Currently the Rust binary replicates the bash script behavior, and not very useful.

 ## Behavior